Support Home Experiment Builder Experiment Tree Nodes

 Group Allocations

-Note: Group names MUST be unique and the Group field cannot be left empty.
+Group names must be unique and the Group field cannot be left empty.
 Each group name cannot be more than 128 characters long.

-Ratio of participants that will be assigned to this branch of the Randomiser.
+Ratio of participants that will be assigned to this group.

 The exact mathematics of how the ratio is used depends on the randomisation mode (see below), but the proportion of participants assigned to any one branch will always be equal to that branch's ratio divided by the sum of all ratios.